nv-morpheus/morpheus-experimental/asset-clustering/README.md

 ### Training

 #### Training data
-In this project we use the publicly available __[**Unified Host and Network Data Set**](https://csr.lanl.gov/data/2017/)__ dataset from the Advanced Research team in Cyber Systems of the Los Alamos National Laboratory to demonstrate various aspects involved in clustering assets in a given network.
+In this project we use the publicly available __[**Unified Host and Network Data Set**](https://csr.lanl.gov/data/2017/)__[1] dataset from the Advanced Research team in Cyber Systems of the Los Alamos National Laboratory to demonstrate various aspects involved in clustering assets in a given network.
-The dataset consists of netflow and windows event log (wls) files for 90 days.
-For this project we focus solely on the windows event log files which ave the naming convention wls_day-01.bz2, wls_day-02.bz2...,wls_day-90.bz2.
-The training data uses first ten days of data i.e. wls_day-01.bz2,...,wls_day-10.bz2.
-These ten days' data is prep-processed and the features are aggregated.
-The resulting dataset contains 11400 hosts and is saved in datasets/.
+The lanl dataset consists of netflow and windows event log (wls) files for 90 days.
+For this project we focus solely on the windows event log files which use the naming convention wls_day-01.bz2, wls_day-02.bz2,..., wls_day-90.bz2.
+The training data uses first ten days of data i.e. wls_day-01.bz2,..., wls_day-10.bz2.
+These ten days' data is pre-processed and the features are aggregated.
+The resulting dataset contains 14044 hosts and is saved in datasets/host_agg_data_day-01_day-10.csv.

 #### Training parameters